Rockford's Rock Opera

-Rockford's Rock Opera is an ecological musical story created by Matthew Sweetapple, Steve Punt and Elaine Sweetapple.
+Rockford's Rock Opera is a series of ecological musical stories created by Matthew Sweetapple, Steve Punt and Elaine Sweetapple.
 It was first released on the Internet and also as a three-album set by Sweetapple in 2010.
+There are now four Rockford's Rock Opera stories; Lost on Infinity (2010), The King of Nowhere (2015), The Spooo who Grew (2017) and The End of Infinity (2022).

-Rockford's Rock Opera uses audio visual resources, CGI animation (created by Steve Skinner) and an audiobook story to teach about extinction, ecology and biodiversity.
-As a result, it has been promoted by education portals, including the BGCI, Woodland's Junior School, Teachernet and Primary Times.
-It has also been featured on BBC Radio – including a musical feature on BBC Radio 4's Go4it programme.
+Rockford's Rock Opera uses audio visual resources, CGI animation (created by Steve Skinner) and audiobook stories to teach about extinction, ecology, biomimicry, and biodiversity.
+As a result, the project has been promoted by education portals, including the BGCI, Woodland's Junior School, Teachernet and Primary Times.
+Rockford's Rock Opera has also been featured on BBC Radio – including a musical feature on BBC Radio 4's Go4it programme.

-Rockford's Rock Opera introduces the Island of Infinity, home to the last single representative of every extinct animal and plant species.
+Rockford's Rock Opera's stories introduce the Island of Infinity, home to the last single representative of every extinct animal and plant species.
 Key characters include the fictional Cocklebur Ick (named after the cocklebur seed - inspiration for the invention of Velcro), the Registrar, Dectopus, Feeble Beetle and The Herculous.
 Also featured are non fictional species such as the passenger pigeon, great auk, moa and thylacine.

 Rockford's Rock Opera is described as an "Adventure in Sound," citing influences such as Hitchhikers Guide to the Galaxy, Jeff Wayne's Musical Version of The War of the Worlds, Roger Glover's Butterfly Ball and Harry Nilssen's The Point!.
 Delivered via the web and on CD, Rockford's Rock Opera was described by The Observer as "Magical", by The Guardian as an "ingenious story" and a "thoroughly modern musical" and, by The Times, as a "cult favourite as beloved as Wallace and Gromit."
 The musical story's on-line and on-mobile formats allow visitors access a variety of free audio visual materials and resources as well as different story formats (including text synchronized readalong, pdf and audio downloads).
 On Apple and Android Rockford's Rock Opera is available as an app for phones and tablets.

 In addition, Rockford's Rock Opera's ecological messages and content have led to cooperative links with environmental organisations and charities including the WWF, Buglife the BGCI and the Open University.

-In addition to many school performances, Rockford's Rock Opera (Part One) has been performed live on stage at various venues including the Museum of London and The Bull Theatre in London.
+In addition to many school performances, Rockford's Rock Opera's 'Lost on Infinity' been performed live on stage at various venues including the Museum of London and The Bull Theatre in London.